-The clutch is one of the most vital components of a two-wheeler.
-It is a mechanical device that sits between the engine and the gearbox and is responsible for engaging or disengaging the engine’s drive to the transmission.
-A clutch assembly comprises a flywheel, a pressure plate and friction plates.
-We have explained the workings of a motorcycle clutch in one of our previous articles, and you can fully understand how a clutch function by referencing that article.
+We have already explained the workings of a bike clutch plate and how the clutch system functions overall in one of our previous articles.
 To recap, the flywheel is driven by the engine, while the pressure plate holds the friction plates tightly against it.
-When the clutch lever is released, the drive is transmitted to the rear wheel as the entire assembly acts as a single unit.
-When the clutch lever is pressed, the friction plates are separated from the flywheel and hence the drive is not transmitted to the rear wheel and you can make a gear shift.
+When the clutch lever is released, the drive is transmitted to the rear wheel since the entire assembly acts as a single unit.
+When the clutch lever is pressed, the friction plates are separated from the flywheel; here, the drive is not transmitted to the rear wheel and allows you to make a gear shift.

 Know More

-Motorcycle clutches are of two types - wet and dry.
-Wet clutches are bathed in engine oil for heat dissipation and lubrication and are located inside the engine casing.
+In a wet clutch transmission, the clutches are bathed in engine oil for heat dissipation and lubrication and are located inside the engine casing.
 It is a multi-plate assembly and is used in high torque applications as the lubricant (or oil) dissipates the heat arising from the friction between the plates.
 The wear and tear and maintenance are relatively low although, due to lubrication, the torque transmitting capacity is slightly reduced.

 On the other hand, dry clutches are not bathed in engine oil and hence located outside the engine casing, in direct contact with the atmosphere.

-Now, with the knowledge that your motorcycle clutch would most likely be a wet multi-plate unit, let us take a look at symptoms of a dying motorcycle clutch: -
+Now, with the knowledge that your motorcycle clutch would most likely be a wet multi-plate unit, let us take a look at symptoms of a dying clutch in bikes: -

-Clutch slippage
+⮚ Clutch slippage

-Clutch slippage is a problem wherein the pressure plate cannot hold the friction plates against the flywheel tightly as required, resulting in an erratic transfer of power.
-Over time, the friction plates lose their quality to provide sufficient friction, owing to excessive heat and wear and tear.
-They are not able to hold together very well, resulting in slippage.
 This also means that the flywheel and pressure plate are locked, but are still rotating at different speeds.
 In essence, this means that the engine's power is not perfectly transferred to the rear wheel.
 You can feel this happening when you whack open the throttle, the engine revs shoot up, but your motorcycle does not accelerate as it should correspond with your throttle input.

 The clutch is a robust and heavy assembly, and that is why the clutch lever is generally quite firm and resistive, especially if the clutch assembly is not a slipper-and-assist type.
 If your clutch lever becomes soft like wool, it might be a sign of a worn-out clutch.
 Also, if the consistency of operation, the smoothness of engaging clutch, shifting gears etc., is erratic, you might want to visit your service centre.
 In extreme cases, even when you release the clutch lever, the lever still stays pressed in.

-Unusual noise, pulsations and vibrations
+⮚ Unusual pulsations and vibrations

 Sound is an excellent indicator of the health of any vehicle.
 If you hear your clutch rattling, pulsating, clinging or making unusual noises or if you feel something is grinding underneath, this might indicate a worn-out clutch.
 When you feel excessive vibrations or pulsations upon operating the clutch or changing gears or feel an excessive shuddering of the motorcycle, especially when you start to drive off or release the clutch after a shift, you need to have your clutch examined.